Linguistics - Interdisciplinary Language Studies Option, B.A.

 Required for German: GERM 1A, 1B, 2A, 2B, GERM 101, 150

-(American Sign Language, Armenian, Chinese, French, German, Greek, Hmong, Italian, Japanese, Latin, Portuguese, Sanskrit, and/or Spanish.)
-See advising notes 5, 6, and 7.
+(American Sign Language, Arabic, Armenian, Chinese, French, German, Greek, Hebrew, Hmong, Italian, Japanese, Latin, Persian, Portuguese, Sanskrit, Spanish.)
+See advising notes 4 and 5.

 2. General Education requirements (49 units)